dotnet/docs-maui/docs/user-interface/controls/picker.md

 - `ItemsSource` of type `IList`, the source list of items to display, which defaults to `null`.
 - `SelectedIndex` of type `int`, the index of the selected item, which defaults to -1.
 - `SelectedItem` of type `object`, the selected item, which defaults to `null`.
+- `ItemDisplayBinding`, of type <xref:Microsoft.Maui.Controls.BindingBase>, selects the property that will be displayed for each object in the list of items, if the `ItemSource` is a complex object.
+For more information, see [Populate a Picker with data using data binding](#populate-a-picker-with-data-using-data-binding).
 - `TextColor` of type <xref:Microsoft.Maui.Graphics.Color>, the color used to display the text.
 - `TextTransform`, of type `TextTransform`, which defines whether to transform the casing of text.
 - `Title` of type `string`, which defaults to `null`.
 - `TitleColor` of type <xref:Microsoft.Maui.Graphics.Color>, the color used to display the `Title` text.
 - `VerticalTextAlignment`, of type `TextAlignment`, is the vertical alignment of the text displayed by the <xref:Microsoft.Maui.Controls.Picker>.

-All of the properties are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be styled, and the properties can be targets of data bindings.
+All of the properties, with the exception of `ItemDisplayBinding`, are backed by <xref:Microsoft.Maui.Controls.BindableProperty> objects, which means that they can be styled, and the properties can be targets of data bindings.
 The `SelectedIndex` and `SelectedItem` properties have a default binding mode of `BindingMode.TwoWay`, which means that they can be targets of data bindings in an application that uses the Model-View-ViewModel (MVVM) pattern.
 For information about setting font properties, see [Fonts](~/user-interface/fonts.md).

 A <xref:Microsoft.Maui.Controls.Picker> doesn't show any data when it's first displayed.
 Instead, the value of its `Title` property is shown as a placeholder, as shown in the following iOS screenshot: